 Getting In Touch

 If you have a support request – please use our Support Page which will mean that we get the right information to help you out, as well as keeping a ‘ticket’ which allows us to track our support properly.
+If possible, use the contact-us support system that’s built right into the game!

 Please do contact directly if